NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 ## Exploring the Memory Access Plot, But Better This Time

-Once loaded, you can see that there's a lot fewer data points cluttering our vectors!
+Once loaded, you can see that there's much less data points cluttering our vectors!

 ### Finding the Vector Region